$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

 \section{Main theorem and proof}

 In this section we state and prove the main result of this article.

 Observe that the free category of $A_n$ is isomorphic to $[n-1]$.

 \begin{theorem} Let $\D$ be a stable derivator.
 Then, for any integer $n\ge 3$, there exists an equivalence of stable derivators which is natural with respect to exact morphisms. \end{theorem} \begin{proof} The proof is divided in $7$ steps and is based only on Kan extensions and restrictions of inclusion functors between posets which, for the case $n=4$, are all illustrated in \cref{$A_4$}.
-We prove this result by induction: we start with the case $n=3$.
+We prove this result by induction, starting from the case $n=3$.